Product Tester: How to Get Paid to Test Products at Home

 Footwear and Fitness

-The Nike Product Testing program starts with an initial application.
+The Nike Product Testing program starts with an initial screener application.
 After becoming eligible to participate, you will be notified if you are selected to test a specific product.
 After submitting feedback via the website, you’ll have to return the product to be eligible for future tests.
+There are opportunities for residents in the USA and abroad.

 An Adidas product tester may test include footwear, apparel and accessories.
 You’ll need to apply to the program, which includes sharing body measurements, agreeing not to test a competitor’s product, and agreeing not to share info about what you’re testing or post to social media.
 After you start, you’ll test the product for about two to four weeks, hitting the specific hours or mileage requirements.
 After sharing feedback via the online questionnaire, you’ll mail the product back.
 This gives Adidas the chance to inspect its performance and look at treadwear.